cconejov/academic-kickstart-1/content/project/internal-project/index.md

 ```

-Using the _purchasedBikes_ file (see <https://github.com/cconejov/purchased_Bike/tree/master/Data>), this table contains 1000 observations of 12 variables.
+Using the [purchasedBikes](https://github.com/cconejov/purchased_Bike/tree/master/Data) file, this table contains 1000 observations of 12 variables.
 We want to use 11 predictor variables for predict the binary class as output _PurchasedBike_.
 It indicates if a customer bought or not a bicycle.

 ```r
 purchased_bike <- read.table("purchasedBikes.csv",